igrorp/pre-miRNA-plot/README.md

 <p><img src="https://github.com/igrorp/pre-miRNA-plot/blob/master/src/ex1.png" alt="Example 1"></p>
 <blockquote>
 <p>Note that you don’t need to have necessarly both miRNA sequences, you can have just one of them.</p></blockquote>
-If you have labels or some sort of  to your data, you can include them in the first column, like this:
+<p>If you have labels or some sort of  to your data, you can include them in the first column, like this:</p>
 <p><img src="https://github.com/igrorp/pre-miRNA-plot/blob/master/src/ex2.png" alt="Example 2"></p>
 <blockquote>
 <p>The created image files will be named accordingly to the label, as it is a more efficient way of organizing your data</p></blockquote>